AksyonTV: History

-Final Programming
+Final programming

-AksyonTV was presented in English and Filipino languages.
-Programming was distributed equally between newscasts, sports (since June 2013 after the expiration of Mediaquest-IBC 13 blocktime agreement), live coverage of important news events, and talk shows.
+AksyonTV was presented in English and Tagalog languages.
+Programming was distributed equally between newscasts, sports (since June 2013 after the expiration of MediaQuest-IBC 13 blocktime agreement), live coverage of important news events, and talk shows.
 AksyonTV's programs also comprised a combination of live news reports, documentaries and current affairs.
 Its lineup of programming draws upon TV5's own resources and its news partners.
-It also aired programs simulcast from Radyo5 92.3 News FM and news programs of TV5.
+It also aired programs simulcast from Radyo5 92.3 News FM (now FM Radio Philippines and 105.9 True FM) and news programs of TV5.

-After AKTV on IBC 13 closed shop, all sports programs of AKTV and Sports5 (now ESPN5) were moved to AksyonTV.
+After cancellation of AKTV on IBC 13 sports block, all sports programs of AKTV and Sports5 (now One Sports) were moved to AksyonTV.
 The channel also started aired foreign entertainment programs that aired on TV5 from 2017 until January 31, 2019, though it is only considered as filler to the network's programming.

 AksyonTV International

-AksyonTV International is an international Philippine subscription television channel owned by Pilipinas Global Network, Ltd. The channel offers programming highlights from the Philippine television channels TV5, One Sports, One News, One Sports+, One PH, PBA Rush and UAAP Varsity Channel.
+AksyonTV International is an international Philippine subscription television channel owned by Pilipinas Global Network, Ltd. The channel offers programming highlights from the Philippine television channels TV5, One Sports, One News, One Sports+, One PH, True TV, PBA Rush and UAAP Varsity Channel.

 It was announced in early 2011 that it would launch an international channel to support AksyonTV's local presence.
-In July 2011, Pilipinas Global Network Ltd., a company owned by PLDT, Inc. and ABC Development Corporation (now TV5 Network Inc.) based in British Virgin Islands will oversee the operation of AksyonTV International.
+In July 2011, Pilipinas Global Network Ltd., a company owned by PLDT, Inc. and TV5 Network Inc. based in British Virgin Islands will oversee the operation of AksyonTV International.
 The news channel will be primarily accessible to viewers in the Middle East, North Africa and some parts in Europe and North America.
-Despite the closure of its domestic network on January 13, 2019, Aksyon TV International remains operational; airing local sports and public affairs programs from One Sports and Radyo5 simulcasts - now airing in One PH, a "teleradyo" domestic satellite TV channel.
+Despite the closure of its domestic network on January 13, 2019, Aksyon TV International remains operational; airing local sports and public affairs programs from One Sports and True FM simulcasts - now airing in One PH and True TV, two of the "teleradyo" domestic satellite TV channels.